A few simple ways design can help you explore purpose

 When students created their stories, it forced them to think about their experiences in a new and critical way, and the simple act of forming a narrative helped them unearth insights about themselves.
 Students shared short pecha kucha presentations focused on something they explored, what they learned, and how they planned to change moving forward.
 It gave them a point of reflection, and helped purpose begin to feel tangible.
 By putting pen to paper (or slide to powerpoint), they were able to pinpoint their growth and continue to evolve their understanding of self.

 Curious to learn more?
-The Purpose Project is an initiative incubated and run by IDEO’s Design for Learning team.
+The Purpose Project is an initiative incubated and run within IDEO.
 In close collaboration with a team of students, teachers, researchers and designers, we have created a curriculum and supporting platform to help students design their lives.
-It is currently piloting nation-wide, and will continue to scale in Fall 2017.
-If you are interested in piloting the program in your school, we invite you to get in touch.
+If you are interested in piloting the program in your school or partnering with us in other, I invite you to get in touch with our team, or reach out directly at email@example.com.